federicobr-86/Foo-Portfolio/README.md

 <h1 align="center">
-  My Frontend Portfolio with some Component Examples.
+  My Frontend Portfolio with some Examples.
 </h1>